-Late payments—and the impending dread of having to collect from non-paying customers—are two of the greatest trials of being an accounts receivable (AR) professional.
-And unfortunately, it’s a hurdle that can threaten a business’ otherwise healthy cash flow and positive receivables turnover.
+Late payments—and the impending dread of having to collect from slow or non-paying customers—are two of the greatest trials of being an accounts receivable (AR) professional.
+And unfortunately, these hurdles can undermine businesses’ cash flow and receivables turnover.

 What causes late payments?

-First, it’s helpful to understand what contributes to late payments—by identifying the primary culprit, you can take action and right the ship.
-A recent study found that 55% of accounts receivable professionals say managing disputes is their most difficult task, and a whopping 99% say disputes contribute to late payments.
+First, it’s helpful to understand what contributes to late payments.
+By identifying the primary culprit, you can take action and right the ship.
+According to a recent study, 55% of accounts receivable professionals say managing disputes is their most difficult task.
+A whopping 99% confirmed that disputes contribute to late payments.

-- Customers aren’t satisfied with the products or services you’ve provided them with.
-In this case, they’ll defer payment until they are satisfied.
+- They aren’t satisfied with the products or services you’ve provided them with

-- The goods you’ve charged them for don’t align with the number of items they’ve received.
-This too will likely result in non or late payment.
+- The goods you’ve charged them for don’t align with the number of items they’ve received

 Regardless of the cause, your customers will inevitably—at one point or another—dispute their invoices.